 Please make optimal use of the cross-referencing features of your software package.
 Do not cross-reference page numbers.
 Cross-references should refer to:

 In the text, a reference identified by means of an author‘s name should be followed by the date of the reference in parentheses and page number(s) where appropriate.
-When there are more than two authors, only the first and second author‘s name should be mentioned, followed by ‘et al.‘.
+If there are more than two authors, only the first author‘s name should be mentioned, followed by ‘et al.‘.
 In the event that the author cited has had two or more works published during the same year, the citation and the reference should contain a lower case letter like a and b after the date to distinguish the works.

 Acknowledgements of people, grants, funds, etc. should be placed in a separate section before the References.